vitessio/website/content/en/docs/user-guides/table-resharding.md

 ---

 {{< info >}}
-This guide follows on from [Table Migration](../../user-guides/table-migration) and [Get Started with a Local deployment](../../get-started/local).
+This guide follows on from [Move Tables](../../user-guides/move-tables) and [Get Started with a Local deployment](../../get-started/local).
 It assumes that several scripts have been executed, and you have a running Vitess cluster.
 {{< /info >}}

 ## Preparation